chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

  to return the more generic signed form.
 Also, "3u8" would be reconized as a Num(3) followed by an Alphanum("u8").
  - **Float(f64)**: like the case of Num, this represents unsigned, decimal floats.
- - **BigNumber(&str)**: Numbers that are too large for i64 or f64 are represented verbatim.
+ - **BigNumber(&'t str)**: Numbers that are too large for i64 or f64 are represented verbatim.
  - **Char(char)**: this represents a character literal in single quotes such as 'c'
- - **Strlit(&str)**: A string literal delineated by double quotes.
+ - **Strlit(&'t str)**: A string literal delineated by double quotes.
 These strings can span multiple lines and can contain nested, escaped quotes.  **The surrounding double quotes are included in the literal**.
  - **Newline**: optional token indicating a newline character.
 These tokens are **not** returned by the tokenizer by default, but can be returned with